Johannes0021/godot-cpp-util/include/godot_cpp_util/ecs/README.md

     // Default constructor is required by the ECS.
     Empty() = default;

-    // Generates an empty descriptor.
+    // Generates an empty component descriptor.
-    // The component name defaults to "Empty".
+    // The component name defaults to an empty string unless explicitly specified.
+    // When registered via a resource, this name is used directly.
+If it is empty, the name is taken
+    // from GD_ECS_COMPONENT, for example GD_ECS_COMPONENT(ECS, C_Empty, Empty) assigns the name
+    // "Empty".
     GD_ECS_EMPTY_COMPONENT_DESCRIPTOR(Empty)

     // Alternative with a custom component name.